 The Group has finalized its Zakat status and obtained the final Zakat assessments for the years until 2006.
 The Group has received Zakat assessments for the years 2007 through 2011 that showed additional zakat and withholding tax assessments of Saudi Riyals 317 million and Saudi Riyals 237 million, respectively, which have been objected by the Group at the Preliminary and Higher Appeal Committees.
+During the period, the Preliminary Appeal Committee issued its ruling on certain zakat and withholding tax matters and those decisions issued against the Group have been objected at the Higher Appeal Committee.
 Management believes that it has sufficient grounds to contest the matters included in the assessments and the eventual outcome of the appeal process will not result in any significant liability.